RA341/gouda/readme.md

 Most of the features offered by readarr are overkill for me.
 I just want to download my media without monitoring the entire authors' collection.

 So I made this, the key difference is that Gouda is designed to be used from within myanonamouse site, without leaving it.
 Hence, it is intended to work with the [extension](parmesan).

+## Overhaul progress

+Documents the overhaul progress and tasks

+if you have any ideas you would like to add modify this section and open a PR

+- [ ] Add direct download functionality
+    - [x] Support downloads without the extension
+    - [x] Support wedge-based downloads
+    - [ ] Add support in client

+- [ ] Mam search
+    - [x] Basic Search
+    - [ ] Advanced filtering and sorting
+    - [ ] Wedge usage Recommendation similar to mam ratio protect

+- [ ] Mam admin tasks
+    - [ ] Auto buy ratio
+    - [ ] Auto buy wedges
+    - [ ] Auto IP updates

+- [ ] Settings
+    - [ ] File picker file paths

+- [ ] Book Request System

+---

 ## Getting Started